Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Model

 \subsection{Background}

-\textbf{Input} A long document usually contains multiple layers of hierarchy, e.g. sections, sub-sections, paragraphs, sentences, etc. For simplicity, we only consider two levels of hierarchy in this paper: \textit{paragraph-level} and \textit{sentence-level}.
+\textbf{Input} A long document usually contains multiple levels of hierarchy, e.g.~sections, sub-sections, paragraphs, sentences, etc. For simplicity, we only consider two levels of hierarchy in this paper: \textit{paragraph-level} and \textit{sentence-level}.
 A \textit{sentence} is the lowest granularity that can be retrieved, while a \textit{paragraph} is an abstraction of a collection of sentences, which can be used to represent sections or other levels in the hierarchy, depending on the application.
 Formally, let $d = \{p_0, \dots, p_{|d|}\} \in D$ be a document in the corpus $D$ that contains a sequence of paragraphs $p_i$, and let a paragraph $p_i = \{s_0^{i}, \dots, s_{|p_i|}^{i}\}$ contain a sequence of sentences $s_0^{i}$.
-A sentence $s_j^{i}$ will be encoded into a fixed length vector $\textbf{s}_j^{i} \in \mathbb{R}^d$ using a pretrained language model.
+A sentence $s_j^{i}$ will be encoded into a fixed length vector $\textbf{s}_j^{i} \in \mathbb{R}^d$.

-\textbf{Sentence Embeddings from ETC} We take ETC \cite{ainslie2020etc} as our query and context encoder.
-ETC employs the global-local attention mechanism to reduce complexity of Transformer models.
-During pretraining, ETC assigns a global token to each sentence.
-A global token only attends to local tokens in the sentence but also attends to other global tokens of other sentences.
-Embeddings of global tokens are trained with Contrastive Predictive Coding (CPC) \cite{oord2018representation} to summarize sentence-level information.
-We use the embeddings of global tokens in ETC as sentence embeddings.
+\textbf{Pretrained ETC} We use ETC \citep{ainslie2020etc} as our query and context encoder as it is pretrained to produce both token-level and sentence-level embeddings.
+ETC is pretrained as a Mask Language Model (MLM).
+Different from BERT \citep{devlin-etal-2019-bert}, it employs an additional global-local attention mechanism.
+ETC assigns to each sentence a special \emph{global token} that only attends to local tokens in the sentence, and its embedding is trained to summarize the information of local tokens in the sentence.
+A global token also attends the global tokens of other sentences in the input.
+ETC additionally adopts Contrastive Predictive Coding (CPC) \citep{oord2018representation} to train the embedding of global tokens to make them aware of other sentences in the context.
+We use the embeddings of global tokens in ETC as encodings for sentences.